1 Week SOUTHERN Albania Itinerary: Beaches & Ancient Cities

 Permet is one of Albania’s “hidden gems.”
 It’s slowly becoming discovered and won’t be a secret for much longer though.
 Permet is a hotspot for adventure.
 Think horseback riding, hot springs, and canyons.
 The bus to Permet doesn’t run very frequently, so plan to take the bus here from Saranda early in the morning on day 6 of this 1 week southern Albania itinerary.

 As soon as you arrive make your way over to the Benja Hot Springs.
-The only decent way I could find here was hitchhiking, however there are bike rental shops in town.
+At the time the only decent way I could find here was hitchhiking, however there are bike rental shops in town, or you could take a tour which is the safest option.
 When you arrive take a dip, then hike through Lengarica Canyon which is located just under the bridge next to the springs.
 I spent hours wandering through the canyon – it was one of my favourite spots in the whole country.
 When you return to town walk up the Big Rock, then grab a traditional dinner from Trifilia or Bar Restorant Sofra Permetare.
 Glicko (candied fruit) is the traditional dessert here.

 On day 2 you can go horseback riding through the mountains.
 I had an amazing time on this tour and would highly recommend it.
 The tour lasted just over half a day.
 We rode up mountains and did a few small river crossings.
 It was epic.
 I’d recommend staying in Permet a second night as buses out are limited in the afternoon.